Learn to Teach CSC

 How do I apply for the scholarship, and when do I start if I am accepted?

 Apply for the SEED Scholarship.
-Should you be accepted, you will be registered in Fall 2019 for EDUC 2000.
+Should you be accepted, you will be registered in the Fall for EDUC 2000.
 You may also want to register for EDCI 2500.

 Computer Science and a Second Discipline Concentration: Education